amprasanna/openwhisk-package-watsoniotp/README.md

 1. [Login to the IBM Cloud console](https://console.ng.bluemix.net/).

-2. Create the [Internet of Things Platform  Service](https://console.bluemix.net/docs/services/IoT/index.html) in IBM Cloud and [note the `API Key` and the `Auth Token`] (https://console.bluemix.net/docs/services/IoT/platform_authorization.html#connecting-applications).
+2. Create the [Internet of Things Platform  Service](https://console.bluemix.net/docs/services/IoT/index.html) in IBM Cloud

-  **Note:** Make a note of the `API Key` and the `Auth Token`.
+3. Make note of the `API Key` and the `Auth Token` [refer documentation] (https://console.bluemix.net/docs/services/IoT/platform_authorization.html#connecting-applications).
 This information is required to create a gateway type and to register a gateway.

-3. [Create a gateway type](https://console.bluemix.net/docs/services/IoT/gateways/dashboard.html), for example, *myGWType* in your Watson IoT organization and [register an instance of the gateway](https://console.bluemix.net/docs/services/IoT/gateways/dashboard.html), for example, *myGWId*.
+4. [Create a gateway type](https://console.bluemix.net/docs/services/IoT/gateways/dashboard.html) in your Watson IoT organization and [register an instance of the gateway](https://console.bluemix.net/docs/services/IoT/gateways/dashboard.html), for example, *myGWId*.

-  **Note:** Make a note of the `Gateway Token` for the registered gateway.
+5. Make a note of the `Gateway Token` for the newly registered gateway.

-4. Create a package binding with the `/watson-iot/iot-gateway` by using the following example command:
+6. Create a package binding with the `/watson-iot/iot-gateway` by using the following example command:

   ```
   bx wsk package bind /watson-iot/iot-gateway myGW -p org myorg -p gatewayTypeId myGWType -p gatewayId myGWId -p gatewayToken myGWToken